 About this release

-This annual release by Public Health Scotland (PHS) presents a summary of delayed discharge information across NHSScotland up to March 2021.
-Detailed information is available for financial year ending 31 March 2021, including the number of bed days occupied by people delayed in their discharge from hospital and the average number of delays across monthly census points.
+This release by Public Health Scotland (PHS) presents a summary of delayed discharge information across NHSScotland up to March 2022.
+Detailed information is available for financial year ending 31 March 2022, including the number of bed days occupied by people delayed in their discharge from hospital and the average number of delays across monthly census points.
 The data relate to people aged 18 years and over who were clinically ready for discharge.

-- There was a decrease of 34% in the average daily number of beds occupied by people whose discharge was delayed between financial years ending 31 March 2020 and 31 March 2021.
-This decrease will be influenced by the measures put in place to respond to COVID-19.
+- There was an increase of 51% in the average daily number of beds occupied by people whose discharge was delayed between financial years ending 31 March 2021 and 31 March 2022.
+This increase will be influenced by the change in measures put in place to respond to COVID-19.

 - complex delay reasons